-You can set up a Direct Debit online using our secure site at www.lewisham.gov.uk/myservices/counciltax/pay.
-Please have your council tax account number and bank details readv.
+You can set up a Direct Debit online using our secure site at Lewisham Council - Pay your council tax Please have your council tax account number and bank details ready.

 Debit/credit card

 You can pay your council tax by debit or credit card by using our automated TouchTone service by telephoning 020 8690 8707 anytime day or night.
 This system validates your account details before your payment is completed, ensuring that your payment is allocated swiftly.
 To use the TouchTone service you will need to have your eight digit council tax account number and your debit or credit card details ready.